trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_spaceshuttle.md

     target/classes/manifest-mqtt.yml
 ```

-E. Log into the Cloud Foundry CLI using the following command:
+E. Log into the TAP CLI using the following command:

 ```
-    cf login -a your_analytics_platform_uri_here
+    tap login -a your_analytics_platform_uri_here
 ```

 >Copy the TAP instance URI, then replace `console` at the beginning with `api`.
 Examples: